 How long do you think you will live?
-If you have a feeling you will live into your nineties, for example, it may be better to claim later.
-If you start receiving Social Security benefits at or after age 67 (Full Retirement Age), your monthly benefit will be larger than if you had claimed at 62.
-If you file for benefits at 67 or later, chances are you probably a) worked into your mid-sixties, b) are in fairly good health, c) have sizable retirement savings.
+If you have a family history that suggests you might live into your 90s, you may want to consider claiming Social Security later.
+If you start receiving Social Security benefits at or after full retirement age (FRA, which varies from age 66 to 67 for those born in 1943 or later), your monthly benefit will be larger than if you had claimed at 62.1

-Prior to age 66, your benefits may be lessened if your income tops certain limits.
-In 2017, if you are 62-65 and receive Social Security, $1 of your benefits will be withheld for every $2 that you earn above $16,920.
-If you receive Social Security and turn 66 this year, then $1 of your benefits will be withheld for every $3 that you earn above $44,880.2
+Prior to full retirement age, your benefits may be lessened if your income tops certain limits.
+In 2020, if you are aged 62 to 65, receive Social Security, and have an income over $18,240, $1 of your benefits will be withheld for every $2.
+If you receive Social Security and turn 66 later this year, then $1 of your benefits will be withheld for every $3 that you earn above $48,600.3

 When does your spouse want to file?
-Timing does matter.
-For some couples, having the lower-earning spouse collect first may result in greater lifetime benefits for the household.3
+Timing does matter, especially for two-income couples.
+If the lower-earning spouse collects Social Security benefits first, and then, the higher-earning spouse collects them later, that may result in greater lifetime benefits for the household.4

-Robert Medler is a Registered Representative with and, securities are offered through LPL Financial, Member FINRA/SIPC CA Insurance License # 0C05523
+Bob Medler is a Registered Representative with securities and advisory services offered through LPL Financial, a registered investment advisor.
+Member FINRA/SIPC.
+CA Insurance License #0C05523.